Tenants' Rights in Minnesota

 Be careful when choosing roommates.
 You can be evicted if your roommate breaks the lease.
 You could also be financially responsible if your roommate doesn’t pay his rent.
 If more than one person rents the house or apartment, each person is legally responsible for paying the whole rent.
 This means that if one roommate does not pay their share, someone else will have to cover it.
 If your roommate moves out, you will have to pay the whole rent or the landlord can evict you.
 But you can sue the other tenants if they leave without paying their share of the rent.
 In some cases, your lease may say that you are only responsible for your share of the rent.
 Contact a lawyer or tenant advocate if this happens to you.

-Tenant Rights +
+3. Tenant Rights And Responsibilities

 As a tenant in Minnesota, you have the following rights: